Skip to Content

 Safety Standards

-When it comes to machinery guards it is important to follow safety standards to ensure that your material meets the requirements for your application.
-We follow all relevant safety standards for our materials including CE marking and RoHS compliance.
+When using machine guards, it's important to follow relevant safety standards to ensure the material meets the requirements for your specific application.
+We comply with all relevant safety standards for our materials, including CE marking and RoHS compliance.
+Are you unsure which safety standards apply to your application?
+Please contact us for advice and guidance.

-Machine protection in plastic: PC, PMMA or PETG?
+Plastic Machine Guards: PC, PMMA, or PETG?

 June 5, 2025